Ubergsmoen

-Ubergsmoen is a village in Vegårshei municipality in Agder county, Norway.
+Ubergsmoen is a village in Vegårshei Municipality in Agder county, Norway.
 The village is located at the junction of the Norwegian County Road 414 and Norwegian County Road 415.
-The lake Ubergsvann lies just south of the village and the mountain Ubergfjellet lies on the west side of the village.
-The 0.24 km2 village has a population (2017) of 228 which gives the village a population density of 950 PD/km2.
+The lake Ubergsvann lies just south of the village and the mountain Ubergsfjell lies on the west side of the village.

+The 0.23 km2 village had a population (2020) of and a population density of 965 PD/km2.
+Since 2020, the population and area data for this village area has not been separately tracked by Statistics Norway.